 After a period of non-use, sometimes the Snotty won't turn on when you try it again.

-1. If the motor seems dead, It usually mean the batteries need replacing with new Energise alkaline batteries
+1. If the motor seems dead, it can mean the batteries need replacing with new Energise alkaline batteries

 2. A piece of dry snot may have lodged in the motor cog from the last time you used it, so you need to upturn your Snotty in a cup of water, and soak it for 4-6 hours.
 Don't worry, it's waterproof.
 See pic below.
 Allow to dry, stand upright, and try again an hour later.

 3. Give the unit 3 hard slaps into the palm of your hand, to jolt the cog in the motor, in case of obstruction.